Willeujeans/t45-notes/server/src/test/java/com/tco/requests/TestConfigRequest.java.md

 ### TestConfigRequest class
-A JUnit 5 test class designed to test the behavior of the `ConfigRequest` class found in
+A JUnit 5 test class designed to test the behavior of the `ConfigRequest` class found in [[ConfigRequest.java]]